ifatess/ruotonggao/pinball.md

   image: "/uploads/2021/01/29/5-2.png"
   caption: 'Wi-Fi Connection: server, client and Arduino board are connected by Wi-Fi
     established by me'
   slug: ''
-- template: 1-column-text
-  block: one-column-1
-  headline: Reflection
-  content: "<strong>Design proper game components and elements.</strong><br>I found
-    that creative device components like sensors and display screens can greatly increase the fun of a game, even change the game goal, which interested me to study how different interactive devices work and interact in games."
-  slug: ''
 - template: simple-footer
   block: footer-1